Studying at the University of Verona

 Learning assessment procedures

 The exam will take place in written form and will include both multiple choice and open-ended questions (max 32 points).
-During the delivery of the course, for those who wish, it will be possible to participate in individual and/or collaborative activities (optional) which, following a positive evaluation, will give recognition up to a maximum of 3 points, which will be added to the grade of the written test , only if a passing grade is achieved (18/32nd).
+During the delivery of the course, for those who wish, it will be possible to participate in individual and/or collaborative activities (optional) which, following a positive evaluation, will give recognition up to a maximum of 3 points, which will be integrated to the grade of the written test , only if a passing grade is achieved (18/32nd).

 Further information and specifications on both the activities and the exam will be communicated both in class and on the course Moodle page.